joelmertanen/balcinfo/README.md

 # Balcony information

-A (long) weekend evening's project to see how Raspberry Pi's Sense Hat and Typescript will work together.
+A (long) weekend evening's project to see how Raspberry Pi's Sense Hat and Typescript will work when glued with Node JS.
+Also, I chose a trendy serverless endpoint for webstorage.

 The project consist of two components, `Measure` and `Persist`.